-No, we don’t provide travel insurance. but do encourage individual travelers to purchase it for overseas trips.
-If you are doing it for medical reasons, be sure to purchase it at the same time as or within a very short period of time after registering for the trip, particularly for pre-existing conditions.
+No, we don’t provide travel insurance. but presently Israel requires proof of medical insurance for Covid-related illnesses.
+Most insurers require purchasing insurance at the same time as or within a very short period of time after registering for the trip, particularly for pre-existing conditions.

 What kind of clothing do you recommend packing?

 We encourage people to pack modestly.
 There will never be a time where you have to ‘dress up’ (so leave the tuxedos and evening gowns at home).
 While touring, it’s perfectly fine to wear shorts and tee shirts.
 Jeans are acceptable everywhere we go.
 Some sites require everyone to wear pants and shirts with sleeves; we will let you know which ones they are so that you can dress appropriately on that day.
 Also, bring a rain jacket and small umbrella, as we will be there at the tail end of the rainy season.
 Most importantly, pack a pair of comfortable walking shoes as we do a lot of walking in the land.